 Be a Problem Solver, Not a Narcissist (Strategy)

 It’s easy especially to get carried away on your website and talk endlessly about your own product or service.
 While it’s undoubtedly necessary to do justice to whatever you’re selling, try and do justice to your user too!
 Think about why the user is on your site in the first place and then proceed to write your copy.
 Chances are they’re hunting for an answer to a problem and they think you might have it.

 For instance, Mixpanel’s homepage is all about self-praise and doesn’t say much about what the user can do with the product:

 Chartbeat, on the other hand, spells out the solution to the user’s problem as soon as she lands on the homepage:

 Use your copy to tell the user how your product can help solve their problem, instead of giving them in excruciating detail all the “features” you’ve built into it.
-This is even more important on landing pages, where the user has arrived after a very specific action – querying a search engine for a particular problem, clicking on an ad for your product, clicking through from an email you sent them, or even via a post on social media.
+According to Convertica, this is even more important on landing pages, where the user has arrived after a very specific action – querying a search engine for a particular problem, clicking on an ad for your product, clicking through from an email you sent them, or even via a post on social media.

 Highlight Special Offers (Tactic)